isomerpages/moe-huayisec/_the-huayi-experience/Personalised Digital Learning Programme (PDLP).md

 <p>Not only is the iPad a portable device that offers students convenient
-learning on-the-move, it also allows for a seamless learning experience alongside existing learning technologies such as the Student Learning Space (SLS) and Team Model Smarter Classroom System.
+learning on-the-move, it also allows for a seamless learning experience alongside existing learning technologies such as the Student Learning Space (SLS).
 In addition to apps within Apple’s eco-system, students will also gain access a wide range of programmes from other developers (eg. Google Suite and Microsoft Office etc), making it the device of choice in developing students’ application and creative skills.</p>
 <p>Each bundle consists of:
 <br>1 .
-Apple iPad 10.9" 64gb Wifi
+Apple iPad 10.9" 128gb Wifi
 <br>2 .
 Logitech Ruggedized Keyboard Case
 <br>3 .
 Apple Pencil</p>
 <p></p>